 - Add tags and categories - Organize your blog posts, products, gallery images, and other content with tags and categories to help visitors navigate your site.

-- Link to your site's content - Where it's relevant, use content links to connect the pages on your site to each other.
+- Link to your site's content - Where it's relevant, use page links to connect the pages on your site to each other.

 - Customize URL slugs - As you add pages and collection items, ensure their URLs reflect the content of the page.